bbudke/BB_Lab_Protocols/DNA_Fibers.md

 ### Procedure
 1. Add the first label (CldU).
-	- To the medium already in each well, add 0.5 ml of warm medium containing CldU for a final concentration of 20 μM.
-Incubate for 30 minutes if following CldU ( → HU ) ( → IdU ) or 20 minutes if following CldU → IdU ( → HU ).
+	- To the 1.0 ml of medium already in each well, add 0.5 ml of warm medium containing CldU for a final concentration of 20 μM.
-1. Wash 2X with warm PBS or warm medium.
-Work quickly.
+	- If following CldU ( → HU ) ( → IdU ):
+		- Incubate for 30 minutes.
+	- If following CldU → IdU ( → HU ):
+		- Incubate for 20 minutes.
 1. Add HU, second label (IdU), or stop:
 	- If following CldU ( → HU ) ( → IdU ) and adding HU:
+		- Wash 2X with warm PBS or warm medium.
+Work quickly.
 		- Add 1.0 ml medium containing 4 mM HU and any drugs or compound being studied and the vehicle in which they are dissolved.
 Incubate for 5 hours.
 	- If following CldU ( → HU ) ( → IdU ) and **_not_** adding HU:
+		- Wash 2X with warm PBS or warm medium.
+Work quickly.
 		- Proceed to Collect cells step in the section below.
 	- If following CldU → IdU ( → HU ):
+		- Wash 2X with warm PBS or warm medium.
+Work quickly.
 		- Add 1.0 ml medium containing 50 μM IdU.
 Incubate for 20 minutes.
 1. Add second label (IdU), HU, or stop:
 	- If following CldU ( → HU ) ( → IdU ) and HU was added in the last step: